millerjmatos/millerjmatos/README.md

 # Muller Jorge

 -   👋 Hello!
-As a computer network consultant with 10 years of experience in service desk support, I specialize in providing solutions using free tools on Linux and structured cabling.
+I hold a degree in Computer Networking, and currently, I work as a Linux Analyst for a multinational company.
+I specialize in free and open-source tools, particularly Linux-based systems, to provide solutions for my clients that are cost-effective.

 -   I am passionate about sharing technical knowledge, and since we often lack time, I prefer to get straight to the point.